Surf-travel-packing-tips

 6. ‘Carry on plus one personal item’

 Make use of this small personal item be it a camera bag (for your camera if you have one) or an old school laptop bag.
-It will be handy to have these things at hand either for the gram’ or entertaining yourself during layovers etc.
+It will be handy to have these things at hand either for the gram, entertaining yourself during layovers, whipping out at security etc.

 7. Duty-free doesn’t count